The Jon Spencer Blues Explosion: Acme (1997–1999)

+Regarding the production of the album, Spencer explained:

 Some of Acme was done in the old-fashioned Blues Explosion way, me working with the engineer, but we were also casting a wide net.
 Some songs were mixed and remixed by different producers, which is one reason it got so expensive, and some of them were eventually stitched together from two or three different mixes.
 We weren't being so precious about these songs, we were letting other people work on it and then we'd shuffle the deck.

 Acme was released in October 1998.
 In the US the first single to be released from the album was "Talk About The Blues".
 This song was recorded during a session with Calvin Johnson at Dub Narcotic, Olympia, Washington.
-Most of the other tracks recorded at this time would be released in 1999 as the collaborative album Sideways Soul: Dub Narcotic Sound System Meets The Jon Spencer Blues Explosion in a Dancehall Style!.
+(Most of the other tracks recorded at this time would be released in 1999 as the collaborative album Sideways Soul: Dub Narcotic Sound System Meets The Jon Spencer Blues Explosion in a Dancehall Style!.)
 The music video, directed by Evan Bernard, features Winona Ryder, Giovanni Ribisi and John C. Reilly as the Blues Explosion with Judah, Russell and Jon acting.
-The singer told MTV Online: "I think that people are really going to be surprised when they see the acting on the part of the Blues Explosion.
-When people get a load of some of the heavy, dramatic, really very intense scenes that we pulled out from our souls, I think people are really going to be blown away...".
+"Talk About The Blues" reached number 120 in the UK singles chart.

-Throughout the life of the band the use of the word "blues" in the band name has caused a great deal of debate.
-The lyrics of "Talk About The Blues" address this issue referring directly to MTV and Rolling Stone and features the line "I do not play no blues, I play rock 'n' roll" (which itself was a reference to the Mississippi Fred McDowell album I Do Not Play No Rock 'n' Roll).
+The lyrics to "Talk About The Blues" were composed in reaction to a Rolling Stone review of Now I Got Worry and a Q&A with Jon Spencer and features the line "I do not play no blues, I play rock 'n' roll" (which itself was a reference to the Mississippi Fred McDowell album I Do Not Play No Rock 'n' Roll).